 GM LT6 V-8 Engine

-The LT6 is believed to be a future eight-cylinder engine from General Motors.
+The LT6 is a future eight-cylinder engine from General Motors.

 Following is speculative and unconfirmed information about the future GM LT6 engine.
 This page is a continuous work-in-progress and will be updated on a regular basis as we await official details from General Motors.